Personal Protective Equipment FAQs

 Workers are required to:

-• use or wear the equipment in accordance with any information/instruction provided by their Supervisor/Person in control of the area/activity or by a registered training organisation where a competency is required; and
+• use or wear the equipment in accordance with any information/instruction provided by their supervisor/person in control of the area/activity or by a registered training organisation where a competency is required

-• to report if there is any damage or defect relating to the equipment.
+• to report if there is any damage or defect relating to the equipment and obtain a replacement before continuing the task.

 If the use or wearing of equipment affects communication, it is important that appropriate steps are taken to ensure that the situation does not create additional risk to the operator.
-This should be considered in the risk assessment of the activity.
-(Refer to the HSW Handbook Chapter Hazard Management chapter for further information on this process.)
+This should be considered in the risk assessment of the activity and implemented before the task is undertaken.
+(Refer to the Hazard Management Procedure for further information on this process.)
+If the issue occurs during the task, report it immediately to your supervisor.

-The sharing of equipment presents a hygiene risk and therefore RPE should be provided for exclusive use or sterilised after each use.
+The sharing of equipment presents a hygiene risk and therefore RPE should be provided for exclusive use or cleaned/sterilised after each use.

-• What instruction may be needed for Respiratory Protection Equipment (RPE)?
+• What information, instruction and training may be needed for respiratory protection equipment (RPE)?

-• Contamination, particularly for breathing equipment used to supply air to a person.
+• contamination, particularly for respiratory equipment used to supply air to a person.

 Further information